MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/security-and-compliance/set-up-multi-factor-authentication.md

 # Set up multi-factor authentication

 This article describes how to set up multi-factor authentication (MFA) for Office 365 users.
-For more information about MFA, see [Plan for multi-factor authentication for Office 365 Deployments](multi-factor-authentication-plan.md) and [How Azure multi-factor authentication works](https://go.microsoft.com/fwlink/p/?LinkId=627437).
+For more information about MFA, see [How Azure multi-factor authentication works](https://go.microsoft.com/fwlink/p/?LinkId=627437).

 You get a free version of Azure multi-factor authentication as part of your Office 365 for business subscription.
 For a list of features included in your version of Office 365, see [How to get Azure Multi-Factor Authentication](https://docs.microsoft.com/en-us/azure/multi-factor-authentication/multi-factor-authentication-versions-plans).